vinayakamodi/Abcam_Task/README.md

 ## Overview

 Welcome to my solution for the AI Engineer coding task at Abcam.
 This project involves processing a CSV file named `uniprot_sequences.csv`, which contains simulated protein sequence data.
-The task is designed to showcase skills in data manipulation and feature extraction using popular Python libraries.

 ## Task Requirements